 Firstly I just want to say that I would not recommend carrying a knife with you in this day and age.
 It used to be something most detectorists would have with them.
-Knives were used to cut through roots etc but the police wouldn’t take too kindly it these days.
+Knives were used to cut through roots etc but the police wouldn’t take too kindly to it these days.
 So you’re probably safer avoiding carrying a concealed weapon!

 Most good metal detecting trowels these days now have a serrated blade edge to assist you instead which works just as well as knives in many situations.